Clergy outfitters and vestment makers

 Episcopalian vestment and parament maker.

 This well-known vestment firm located in Brookfield, Wisconsin specializes in handcrafted products and high quality materials.
-Complete
+Their complete catalogue is available online.

 Grace Liturgical Vestments (USA)